phntmzn/pyvpn/README.md

 ## Limitations

-This project is intentionally minimal to keep the code readable and educational.
-Here's what's missing compared to production VPNs:
+This project demonstrates the core techniques used by production VPNs but remains simplified in a few areas:

-- **Single client only.** The server tracks one client address at a time.
-A second client connecting will silently take over.
+- **Single client only.** The server tracks one client session at a time.
+A second client connecting will replace the first.
-- **No key negotiation.** The pre-shared key must be distributed manually and securely (e.g. via SSH).
-- **No identity verification.** There's no way to confirm you're talking to the real server and not a man-in-the-middle (since there are no certificates).
-- **No replay protection.** A recorded packet could theoretically be replayed.
-Add sequence numbers and a sliding window to mitigate this.
-- **UDP only.** TCP-over-TCP (tunneling TCP inside TCP) performs poorly due to double retransmission.
-UDP is the right choice here, but adds complexity for unreliable links.
+- **Plaintext handshake.** The ClientHello and ServerHello are not encrypted, so a passive observer can see the certificates (though not the traffic).
+WireGuard encrypts its handshake using ephemeral keys to hide identity.
+- **No certificate revocation.** There is no CRL or OCSP support.
+To revoke a client, you'd need to reissue the CA or restart the server with a different CA cert.
+- **No DoS protection.** The server processes every handshake request immediately with no rate limiting or cookie challenge.
+A real VPN would use SYN-cookie-like mechanisms.
-- **Linux only.** TUN/TAP interfaces work natively on Linux. macOS requires `utun` via system calls, and Windows requires a TAP driver (like the one from OpenVPN).
+- **Linux only.** TUN/TAP interfaces work natively on Linux. macOS requires `utun` via system calls, and Windows requires a TAP driver.

 ---